influxdata/influxdb/iox_catalog/README.md

 DATABASE_URL=postgres://<postgres user>:<postgres password>@localhost/iox_shared
 ```

-You'll then need to create the database and run the migrations.
+You'll then need to create the database.
 You can do this via the sqlx command line.

 ```
 cargo install sqlx-cli
 sqlx database create
-sqlx migrate run
 ```

 This will set up the database based on the files in `./migrations` in this crate.
 SQLx also creates a table